grpc/proposal/A39-xds-http-filters.md

 filter](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter),
 which is used for the proto message type [`envoy.extensions.filters.http.router.v3.Router`](https://github.com/envoyproxy/envoy/blob/18db4c90e3295fb2c39bfc7b2ce641cfd6c3fbed/api/envoy/extensions/filters/http/router/v3/router.proto#L23).
-As in Envoy, this filter is required and must be last in the filter list.
+In practice, in order for gRPC to function properly, this filter is required and must be last in the filter list, although that is not enforced at config validation time.

 Note that gRPC will not actually have a discrete filter implementation for the router filter; instead, this filter will simply trigger the